microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyTokenLifetimePolicy.md

 # New-MgPolicyTokenLifetimePolicy

 ## SYNOPSIS
-Create a new tokenLifetimePolicy object.
+Create new navigation property to tokenLifetimePolicies for policies

 ## SYNTAX